UglyToad/PdfPig/icc-output-intent-review.md

 - **The `IIccProfileService` / `IIccProfile` / `IIccTransform` abstraction.** There is no PDFBox analogue because the JDK supplies the CMM.
 The three-level split (service → profile → intent-bound transform) is the right shape and correctly documents its thread-safety requirements.
 - **Page-level `/OutputIntents`** (PDF 2.0 Table 31).
 No PDFBox support at all.
 - **`isResolvingDefaultSubstitute`** mirrors PDFBox's `wasDefault` flag exactly and is credited in the comment (`ResourceStore.cs:45-50`) — good porting hygiene.
 PdfPig additionally rejects Lab/Indexed/Pattern as `Default*` substitutes per 8.6.5.6, which PDFBox does not check.
 Correct divergence.
-- **`IccProfileByteCache`'s dual keying** (indirect reference / MurmurHash3 content key).
+- **`IccProfileCache`'s dual keying** (indirect reference / MurmurHash3 content key).
 PDFBox does not need this because it caches at a different level, but given PdfPig's token model the design is sound and the rationale is unusually well documented.
 If **B8** is implemented, this cache should be extended rather than replaced.
 - **`ColorSpaceDetails.DecodeRawComponents`** for Indexed colour tables — strictly more correct than PDFBox's flat `/255`, and since **B10** it covers an ICCBased base too, which PDFBox does not.
 - **The sample-byte encoding** introduced by **B9**: a byte holds the component's position within its default-decode range, not its value.
 PDFBox has no equivalent because AWT rasters carry their own colour model; PdfPig's `Span<byte>` pipeline needs an explicit convention, and this is the one that lets Lab and L\*a\*b\* ICC profiles share it with the device spaces unchanged.